It seems to me like so many people in the U.S. are obsessed with controlling their body sizes and doing *whatever they can* to avoid being “fat.”

 The more I even type the phrase “good” body, the worse it sounds.
 How can a body even be “good” or “bad?”
 You wouldn’t call a coffee mug “good” or “bad,” would you?
 It’s literally just a mug.
 It’s a vehicle for your coffee, your tea.
 Just like your body is vehicle for your soul.

 I’ve decided that if I ever write a memoir, it’s going to be titled “Life in an Average-Sized Body.”
 There’s nothing really that special about my body, and I’m okay with that.
 I’m not super petite, I’m not big, or tall.
 I literally just have an average body.
 You’d see me walking down the street (and probably not even notice anything about my body because it’s so average), but if you did, you’d say: “huh, look at that girl in her average body.”
-It’s really normal looking, just like yours.
+It’s really pretty unremarkable, and I mean that with love and respect for all that my body does.

-I’ll be the first to say that I don’t always practice what I preach.
-I do my best to appreciate my body and experience it in it’s natural form, but some days that is hard.
-Some days the societal messages are loud and I feel like my body is *too this* or *not enough that.* On days like those, I try to think less about my body and more about the other aspects of my life.
+Some days it feels like the societal messages are loud and we probably feel like our bodies are *too this* or *not enough that.* On days like those, I try to think less about my body and more about the other aspects of my life.
 It always helps.

 Now, back to what I said above about your *mind* not liking your set point.
 Take your brain out of this equation.
 It literally has no say in this conversation.
 The only thing that has a say in your body’s needs, shape, size, etc. is your body.
 Allowing your brain to waltz in and tell your body what to do is like you walking in to the mechanic and telling them how to fix your car.

 If you’re in recovery from an eating disorder, you probably can’t trust your mind to be involved in this “conversation” about your body’s needs–at least not in early recovery.
 That’s why so much of recovery is listening to your body and trusting it to ask for what it needs.